NASCAR Cup Series at Pocono Raceway

-Stock car races in the NASCAR Cup Series have been held at the Pocono Raceway in Long Pond, Pennsylvania since 1974.
-The 400 mi event, currently known as The Great American Getaway 400 for sponsorship reasons, has been held sometime in mid-to-late July or early August each year, except for when it was held in September 1974 when it was held in April, and 2020 and 2021 when it was held in June as a doubleheader event.
+Stock car races in the NASCAR Cup Series have been held at the Pocono Raceway in Long Pond, Pennsylvania during numerous seasons and times of year since 1974.

-From 1982 to 2021, a second race at the track (last held as a 325 mi event) was also part of the Cup Series schedule, held every June; it was replaced with a race at World Wide Technology Raceway in 2022.
+From 1982 to 2021, a second race at the track (most often a 500 mi, but last held as a 325 mi event) was also part of the Cup Series schedule, held every June; it was replaced with a race at Gateway Motorsports Park starting in 2022.

+Current race

+The Great American Getaway 400 is a 400 mi NASCAR Cup Series race held at Pocono Raceway in Long Pond, Pennsylvania.

-Chase Briscoe is the defending winner of the event.
+Denny Hamlin is the defending winner of the event.

 History

 The race received its date in 1974 with some last minute planning, after failing to an agreement with the Trenton Speedway in New Jersey, Bill France Sr. called up Joseph Mattioli about a race being held at Pocono and the first NASCAR Cup Series race was held, the first winner was Richard Petty.
 He led 152 of the 192 laps ran as the race was called for rain with 8 laps to go.

 In 1982, NASCAR added a second date to the schedule at Pocono for early June, replacing a 400 mi race at Texas World Speedway.
 For a period of time, the two races were only separated as little as five weeks on the schedule.
 Before the double headers, the races were held seven weeks apart.

 Starting in 2007, the first race was moved from its traditional July date into August, swapping dates with the Brickyard 400.
 This was because ESPN wanted to have their broadcast start off at Indianapolis over Pocono.

 In 2008, Sunoco, the official NASCAR fuel supplier, based in Pennsylvania, and the Philadelphia region of the American Red Cross, agreed to sponsorship of the race and charity events to benefit the American Red Cross South Pennsylvania-Philadelphia region.
 It marked the first time since 1996 that the event carried a title sponsor.
 Camping World took over title sponsorship of sponsorship through its Good Sam Club in 2011.

 The race was a 500 mi, 200 lap event from its inception in 1974, through the 2011 race.
 On August 10, 2011, it was announced that both Pocono races would be shortened to 400 mi, beginning in 2012.
 The second race was shortened to 325 mi for its last two years.